 - At least three members of the qualifying team must be employed at an address (or addresses) in the greater metropolitan area (for U.S. events) or country (for international events) of the event in which they are competing.

 - Greater metropolitan area in the U.S. is defined as follows: In Boston, Chicago, New York City and San Francisco it is within 50 miles of the city center.
 In Buffalo, Rochester and Syracuse, it is within 100 miles of the city center.
 Upstate New York companies that are within 100 miles of multiple Corporate Challenge cities cannot participate in more than one race in an effort to qualify for the Championship.

-- Individual runners who participate in the 2013 Championship in Rochester cannot participate in the 2014 Championship, without exception.
+- Individual runners who participate in the 2017 Championship cannot participate in the 2018 Championship, without exception.
 Runners who qualified for the most recent Championship but did not attend are eligible to qualify the following year.